Dawesome101/horned-beasts/README.md

 Finish time: 5:24

 Actual time needed to complete: I spent a large ammount of this time helping others get their pages rolling or helping with the code challenges.
 So inreality about **2.5 hours** of it was actual development.

+## Forms and Filters

+Given that a user is presented with filtering options When the user clicks on one option
+Then the images should be filtered accordingly